JulioZhao97/EffTrans_Fsdet/README.md

 This reposity is codebase for ACM Multimedia 2022 paper ["Exploring Effective Knowledge Transfer for Few-shot Object Detection"](https://arxiv.org/pdf/2210.02021.pdf) .

-Codebase is based on MMFewshot.
+Code is based on MMFewshot.
 For installing MMFewshot, please refer to [this page](https://github.com/open-mmlab/mmfewshot)

 ## Requirements